neondatabase/website/content/docs/guides/grafbase.md

 ## Test the resolvers

+Your application is now ready.
+To test the resolver functions with Neon, perform the following steps:

 1. Start the Grafbase CLI:

     ```bash
     npx grafbase dev
     ```

-2. Go to http://localhost:4000 and execute the following GraphQL mutation, which creates a new product:
+2. Go to [http://localhost:4000](http://localhost:4000) and execute the following GraphQL mutation, which creates a new product:

     ```graphql
     mutation {